voc/voctomix/README-TRANSITIONS.md

 ## Transition Tester

-The transitions tester lists information about what composites and transitions are definded in a configuration called `composite.ini` and generates PNG files or animated GIF for each listed transition.
+The transitions tester lists information about what composites and transitions are defined in a configuration called `composite.ini` and generates PNG files or animated GIF for each listed transition.
-You may also select additional drawing of cropping, key frames or a title by command line option or take a further look into the calulations by using verbose mode.
+You may also select additional drawing of cropping, key frames or a title by command line option or take a further look into the calculations by using verbose mode.

 ```raw
 ▶ python3 testtransition.py -h